jsinfin/server-status/README.md

 `<ServerStatus />` is a stateless component, keep that in mind.

-`<ServerStatus />` takes in one variable from the outside world that controls the condition to the ternary in the `backgroundColor` prop.
+It takes in one variable from the outside world that controls the condition to the ternary in the `backgroundColor` prop.
 This is usually set to `false` or `off` as default, but it's up to you.

 `backgroundColor={_*condition*_ ? '#14f1b9' : '#FF0000'}`

-> This variable needs to be created by the consumer, /ie: you:
+> This variable needs to be created by the consumer, /ie: you.
 You can then easily toggle that variable or even add it to state on a class level component whilst returning the `<ServerStatus />`
 component:

 ```